onap/vnfrqts-requirements/docs/Chapter5.rst

 The parameter associated with the property name is an ONAP Orchestration parameter.

 The parameter value is provided to the Heat template by ONAP.

-The parameter must not be enumerated in the environment file.
+R-22838 The VNF Heat **MUST NOT** enumerate the parameter for property name in the environment file.

-The parameter must be declared as type: string or type: comma\_delimited\_list
+R-51430 The VNF Heat **MUST** declare the parameter for property name as type: string or type: comma\_delimited\_list

 If the parameter is declared as type:string, the parameter must be named